 - From Nagoya Station, take the JR Chuo Line to Nakatsugawa Station (approx. 70 minutes).

-- At Nakatsugawa Station, transfer to the Magome-bound bus (approx. 30 minutes).
+- At Nakatsugawa, transfer to the bus bound for Magome (approx. 30 minutes).

-- From Magome, you can start the hike to Tsumago.
-To return, you can take a bus from Tsumago back to Nagiso Station, and then the JR Chuo Line back to Nagoya.
+- From Tsumago, take a bus to Nagiso Station, then the JR Chuo Line back to Nagoya.

 Kakizore Gorge